Does your company own vehicles? Make sure it's covered in all situations.

 Many business owners primarily drive a company owned vehicle throughout their day.
 In fact, often business owners do not even own a vehicle personally, which while a common scenario, can leave the business owner and his or her family at risk.
 When a business owner’s household does not have a ‘personal insurance policy’, members of that household jeopardize their liability when driving others’ vehicles.
 In such a scenario, if a borrowed or rented vehicle’s insurance limits are exhausted, a commercial insurance policy will not extend to the use of another’s personal vehicle or rented vehicle.

 If you are a business owner who only drives a company owned vehicle, and you have no personal auto insurance policy, you need an endorsement on your business auto policy called 'Drive Other Car' coverage.
 This endorsement provides you and your spouse with insurance coverage for the use of a vehicle not listed on your business auto policy.
-Even with this endorsement, other members of your household (other than you and your spouse) will still not have insurance coverage for the use of another’s vehicle unless you specifically add
+Even with this endorsement, other members of your household (other than you and your spouse) will still not have insurance coverage for the use of another’s vehicle unless you specifically add them to your business auto policy.
+At Boynton Insurance Group, our business auto specialists can help you restructure your commercial auto policy to include this crucial coverage.
+Whether your business owns vehicles or not, you may require an endorsement called Hired and Non-Owned Auto coverage.
+This endorsement provides liability protection when a vehicle owned by an individual other than the business is used on the company’s behalf.
+Common examples of businesses that utilize this important coverage include real estate agencies or companies with traveling salespeople, restaurants with delivery drivers, and the main street business that sends an administrator to the bank or post office in their own personal vehicle.
+This endorsement can extend liability coverage for vehicles your business rents or borrows.
+If an accident occurs on company time, your business could be held liable for the loss.

 Your business may have only one vehicle, or a fleet of 5 or more.
 In any event, even one accident can cripple your business’ financial well-being.
 A prudent business owner acknowledges the potential risk of auto related accidents and acts accordingly.
 From a risk management perspective, a wise business owner will follow common guidelines; select drivers carefully with reference and motor vehicle records checks, express a management attitude encouraging safety and provide incentives to safe drivers, frequently train employees on driving rules and route hazards, properly maintain all vehicles, keep accurate vehicle and driver records, and be aware of accident procedures and emergency plans.